DAIKICHI-PSC/RS-02/README.md

 Easy Robot Maker

-RS-02 is software that can control inspection machines and simple robots with CNC-like programs without using PLC.
+RS-02 is software that can control inspection machines and robots with CNC-like programs without using PLC.
 Interrupts and asynchronous processing are not supported.

 I couldn't devote more time to development, so I released it.